Workshop: Build serverless edge applications with Cloudflare Workers and Fauna

 When prompted, enter:

-• A schema directory used to store .fsl files.
+• schema for the schema directory used to store schema files.
 If the directory doesn’t exist, the command creates it.

 Integrating Fauna with Cloudflare Workers